tasleson/duplihere/README.md

 ### Status

 Tool has enough features and functionality for meaningful results.
-With the latest mult-thread support it's quite fast on big source trees.
+With the latest multi-thread support it's quite fast on big source trees.
 Current graph of memory and CPU consumption while examining the Linux kernel source tree for duplicates, `5.5` branch which has ~`18M+` lines of code.
 Chart generated with